 Search This List

-NRPA Splash Pad Certificate: PlanningContains 3 Component(s), 0.3 credits offered
+NRPA Splash Pad Certificate: PlanningContains 3 Component(s), Includes Credits

 As a part of NRPA's Splash Pad Certificate, Planning helps you to define your community needs and expected benefits, assess proposed sites to ensure proper placement, outline a site plan and create a budget plan for design and ongoing maintenance costs for splash pad features.